graphcore/tutorials/tutorials/popvision/README.rst

 Each tutorial also has a ``tests`` directory, which checks that the code can be compiled and run.
 See the README file in each test directory for more information.

-They can run on a simulated IPU, so you should be able to create the code, compile and run them as you work through this text even if you do not have access to IPU hardware.
+Some tutorials can run on a simulated IPU, so you should be able to create the code, compile and run them as you work through this text even if you do not have access to IPU hardware.

 Each of the tutorials contains its own README file with full instructions.

-* Tutorial 1: Instrumenting applications to view in the PopVision System Analyser
+* Instrumenting applications to view in the PopVision System Analyser
-* Tutorial 2: Accessing profiling information
+* Accessing profiling information
+* Using _lightweight_ profiling

-Copyright (c) 2020 Graphcore Ltd. All rights reserved.
+Copyright (c) 2020-2022 Graphcore Ltd. All rights reserved.